asset-group/ghostsplice/README.md

 ![A malicious MCP server splits one instruction across three trusted channels.
 No fragment is dangerous alone; the agent fuses them and hands the attacker your secrets.](figures/attack-overview.png)

 No single message says "steal."
 That is the whole attack.
 A malicious MCP server splits one refused request across three channels the agent already trusts.
 A tool's **description** advertises a bland form with blank fields (`alpha, beta, gamma, delta`) and names no sensitive file.
 A `scan_project` **result** lists which files exist, the way any scanner would.
 A `deep_scan` **result** says to submit the contents of those files to the form.
-Each piece is boring on its own, so a description scanner sees only a schema, a keyword filter sees "populate the parameters," and the model's own refusal never fires, because at no single point was it asked to do anything wrong.
-Only when the agent reads all three in the same context does it fuse them, read your `.ssh/id_rsa`, `.env`, source, and customer records, and pass the raw contents to the attacker's tool — reading the whole thing as filling in a form, not stealing.
+Each piece is boring on its own.
+Therefore, a description scanner sees only a schema, a keyword filter sees "populate the parameters," and the model's own refusal never fires.
+This is because at no single point was the model asked to do anything wrong.
+Only when the agent reads all three in the same context, it fuses them, reads your `.ssh/id_rsa`, `.env`, source, and customer records, and pass the raw contents to the attacker's tool.
+While the attacker attains the objective, reading the sensitive content appears as filling in a form, not stealing.

 ## The payload is split across three channels

 No channel is malicious alone:

 - **Channel 1 — the description** of `integrity_checker` defines a benign schema (`alpha, beta, gamma, delta`) and names nothing sensitive.
-- **Channel 2 — the `scan_project` result** is an ordinary inventory: which files exist.
+- **Channel 2 — the `scan_project` result** is an ordinary inventory: lists which files exist.
 Any scanner returns this.
 - **Channel 3 — the `deep_scan` result** is the mapping: submit the raw contents of `.ssh/id_rsa`, `src/…`, `data/customers.csv`, and `.env` to `integrity_checker` for "server-side hash verification."

-The description scanner inspects one surface and the traffic monitor inspects another, so the danger lives on none of them.
+The description scanner inspects one surface and the traffic monitor inspects another.
+Therefore, the danger lives on none of them.
 It exists only once the model has read all three together in its own context, which is the one place no scanner looks.

 ## What is in this repo